sweta111/Biologically-inspired-image-classifier-based-on-saccadic-eye-movement---Demo/README.md

 # Biologically-inspired-image-classifier-based-on-saccadic-eye-movement---Demo

 Folder contains the results and code of all Original, Translated, and Cluttered Translated version of Kannada-MNIST data.
-Data is also uploaded in "data" folder.
+Data is uploaded in "data" folder.

 Video demo is available in: